Jantri-3/Steganography/README.md

 ## Room improvement (Pier)
-This section describes the steps I took for improving the program in a UX sense.
+This section describes the steps taken for improving the program in a UX sense.
-Generally, a user would rather input the plaintext and the image in which to hide the message, rather than manually crafting the encrypted payload and subsequently insert it into the image.
-With this in mind, I created the file embed_all_in_one.py (in the folder embed_payload), which serves as a unique launcher for the first part of our program.
-Outer than this, I also had to modify some bits of code of both png_steganography.py and payload.py, as they were concieved to be two separate entities, thus making the compatibility not immediate.
+Generally, a user would input the plaintext and the image in which to hide the message, rather than manually crafting the encrypted payload and subsequently insert it into the image.
+With this in mind, the file embed_all_in_one.py (in the folder embed_payload) serves this exact purpose, being a unique launcher for the first half of our program.
+In order to achieve this, outer than the previously mentioned file, it was also necessary to modify some bits of code of both png_steganography.py and payload.py, as they were concieved as two separate entities, thus making the compatibility not immediate.
-To run the program, you simply type
+<br>To run the program, you simply type
 </br></br><code>python embed_payload/embed_all_in_one.py image_path plaintext_path [y/n]</code></br></br>
 and this will produce a png image with the payload correctly embedded
 NOTE: this is currently not working, but I'm working on it.
 The logic of the program should be correct,